Log In

 Connecticut law allows voters to receive an absentee ballot if they cannot appear at their assigned polling place on Election Day because of active service in the military, absence from the town in which they are eligible to vote, sickness, religious tenets that forbid secular activity on the day of the election, duties as an election official at a polling place other than their own during all of the hours of voting, or physical disability.

-The application can either be filled in online or printed and mailed to the Town Clerk’s Office at Town Clerk, Debbie Aurelia Halstead, 3 Primrose Street, Newtown, CT 06470.
-Completed applications can be dropped in the Ballot Boxes located at the North and South Entrances of the Municipal Center.
+The application can either be filled in online or printed and mailed to the Town Clerk’s Office at Town Clerk, Debbie Aurelia Halstead, Newtown Municipal Center, 3 Primrose Street, Newtown CT 06470.
+Completed applications can be dropped in the ballot boxes located at the north and south entrances of the Municipal Center.

 For absent uniformed service members, their families, and citizens residing outside the United States, to register to vote, request an absentee ballot, and update contact information, visit newtown-ct.gov/town-clerk/pages/absentee-ballot-application-information and click on the FPCA link.

-In-person early voting hours are from 10 am to 6 pm, October 20 through October 31, and there will be extended hours from 8 am to 8 pm on November 1 and 2.
-All early voting will be at the Newtown Registrar of Voters Office, Municipal Center, 3 Primrose Street.
+In-person early voting hours are 10 am to 6 pm, October 20 through November 2.
+There will be extended hours Tuesday and Thursday, October 28 and 30, when the office will be open 8 am to 8 pm.
+All early voting will be at the Newtown Registrar of Voters Office, within Newtown Municipal Center at 3 Primrose Street.

-On Election Day, voting will be from 6 am to 8 pm at three voting locations: District 1 — Newtown Middle School; District 2 — Newtown High School; and District 3 — Reed Intermediate School.
+On Election Day, voting will be from 6 am to 8 pm at three voting locations: District 1 — Newtown Middle School, 11 Queen Street; District 2 — Newtown High School, 12 Berkshire Road; and District 3 — Reed Intermediate School, 3 Trades Lane.

 Important for those who are not registered to vote in the upcoming election, to be included on the voter roll prior to the election, October 17 is the deadline for voter registration by mail to be postmarked, deadline for voter registration at the DMV by close of business, deadline for voter registration online by 11:59 pm, and the deadline for voter registration in person by 8 pm.